WasmEdge/WasmEdge/docs/book/en/src/start/install.md

 ## Quick install

 The easiest way to install WasmEdge is to run the following command.
-Your system should have `git` and `wget` as prerequisites.
+Your system should have `git` and `curl` as prerequisites.

 ```bash
 curl -sSf https://raw.githubusercontent.com/WasmEdge/WasmEdge/master/utils/install.sh | bash